axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/installation/index.rst

    - Adapt start process signature of ``PasswordService`` in ``ChangePassword.mod`` if you overrode this callable.
    - If you are using ``ProcessStartCollector``, replace constructor ``ProcessStartCollector(application)`` with ``ProcessStartCollector()``.
    - If you have TaskLazyDataModel, CaseLazyDataModel customization, remove ``setInvolvedApplications()`` method, ``setInvolvedUsername`` in search criteria.
+   - Deploy :download:`MigrateConfigurationDataTo9.iar <documents/MigrateConfigurationDataTo9.iar>` project to your ivy application and run it.
+If you have many applications, just deploy to one application and run it one time.

 2. In PortalNavigatorInFrame.java, change the methods from non-static to static.